 Choose the right flooring

-Subtle choices can make a major difference in your outcome, especially when it comes to details and ornamentation.
-These are a few of our favorite ideas:
+Subtle choices can significantly affect your outcome, especially regarding details and ornamentation.
+These are a few of our favorite bath moulding ideas:

-- Consider using a chair rail or wainscoting to add visual interest in the bathroom.
+- Consider bathroom moulding ideas, like using a chair rail or wainscoting, to add visual interest to the bathroom.

-- Shiplap can bring some old world charm to your bathroom ceiling or walls.
+- Shiplap is just one of the moulding styles that can bring some old-world charm to your bathroom ceiling or walls.

 - Window and door casings can help frame a nice view from your bathroom.

 - Don’t forget about closet materials to help you create an organized linen closet.